o2aman/o2aman/README.md

   <h2>👨‍🎓 Student Overview</h2>

   <p>
     Eager and motivated student with a passion for technology and learning.
-Currently pursuing studies in [Your Field/Area of Study] at [Your University/College].
+Currently pursuing studies in Computer Science and Business Technology at IE University.
 Excited to explore new opportunities and contribute to innovative projects.
   </p>

   <hr>